tendermint/tendermint/docs/specification/new-spec/blockchain.md

 # Validation

-Here we describe the validation rules for every element in block.
+Here we describe the validation rules for every element in a block.
 Blocks which do not satisfy these rules are considered invalid.

 We abuse notation by using something that looks like Go, supplemented with English.